-“Weight gainers,” also known as “mass gainers,” are high-calorie supplements designed to help naturally skinny women gain weight.
+Weight gainers, also known as mass gainers, are high-calorie supplements designed to help naturally skinny women gain weight.
 They’re almost always made of protein powder, carb powder, and some flavouring to make them more palatable.

-So, do they work?
+But do they work?
 Should you use them?
 Are there any downsides or side effects?
 And what kind of results can you expect if you start taking them?

-Why Skinny Women Take Weight Gainers
+Why Take A Weight Gainer?

 The selling point of weight gainers is that they aren’t as filling as real food, making it easier to eat more calories.
 And mixing some powder into water isn’t nearly as difficult as preparing a real meal—not to mention the dishes!
 These are real selling points.

 For more, we have a full article on why it’s so hard for thin women to gain weight.